International Technological University

-International Technological University (ITU) is a private university in Santa Clara, California.
+International Technological University (ITU) is an unaccredited private university in Santa Clara, California, United States.
 It was founded in 1994 by Professor Shu-Park Chan, previously a professor and interim dean of the School of Engineering at Santa Clara University.
-Although the university is accredited by the WASC Senior College and University Commission, the accreditor has begun to rescind its accreditation; ITU remains accredited while it appeals that decision.
+The university was accredited by the WASC Senior College and University Commission until June 2025.

-The university is organized around six academic departments at the undergraduate and graduate level.
-It has a multi-disciplinary laboratory and research center for artificial intelligence, bioelectronics, digital art, Kryterion testing, Pearson VUE certification testing center, and joint labs with Stanford University and Peking University.

 History

 International Technological University (ITU) was founded in 1994 by Professor Shu-Park Chan, previously a professor and interim dean of the School of Engineering at Santa Clara University.
 Chan retired early from Santa Clara in 1992 to found ITU two years later.
 In 2011, upon Shu-Park Chan’s retirement, the Board of Trustees elected his son Yau-Gene Chan, previously Executive Vice-President, to the ITU presidency.
 Following the WASC special investigation into Third Party Comments in February 2015, the Board of Trustees removed Chan and appointed Dr. Gregory O'Brien as the new President of ITU.
 In October 2019, the Board of Trustees reinstalled the previously removed Chan to be the president and Chan immediately furloughed all staff citing financial difficulties.

 ITU moved to its current campus in Downtown San Jose in April 2011, from its original location in Sunnyvale.
 In 2014, it was announced that ITU would move to a new 76,568 square foot facility on 2711 North First Street, San Jose.
 ITU completed the move to its current campus on March 25, 2015.